 Additionally, the University has designated individuals who serve as Campus Security Authorities (CSAs).
 CSAs are a select group of faculty, staff, and students who, by the nature of their position, are required to report crimes to Campus Safety.
 CSAs, who also serve as Responsible Persons under Title IX, are provided with training each year to ensure that they know their responsibilities under the law and to ensure that the University is able to efficiently and effectively respond to crises and concerns.

-Any questions about compliance with the Clery Act can be addressed to Dr. Kerry Spicer, Interim Vice President for Student Affairs, at 716-839-8519.
+Any questions about compliance with the Clery Act can be addressed to Dr. Kerry Spicer, Vice President for Student Affairs, at 716-839-8519.